-- Secondary and postsecondary institutions shall not contract out the process of conducting the needs assessment. - A co-chair can only serve on a maximum of two (2) regional teams.

-• The Perkins comprehensive local needs assessment in Kansas is conducted regionally.
-In this Template, "local" and "regional" are used interchangeably.
+- Secondary and postsecondary institutions shall not contract out the process of conducting the needs assessment. - The Perkins comprehensive local needs assessment in Kansas is conducted regionally.
+In this Template, "local" and "regional" are used interchangeably. - An individual can only serve as a co-chair on one regional team but could participate in more than one region's needs assessment.